NVIDIA-Omniverse/usd-plugin-samples/README.md

 - the configured `generate_dir` for the plugin (or `plugin_dir` if no separate `generate_dir` is specified)

-These are required options for each plugin / schema defined and discussed in further detail below.
 The remainder of this section assumes that the build file format will be the default (`cmake`).
 When additional options are required for `premake` this will be noted specifically.

 ### A Note on Tokens in `repo.toml`